openedx/edx-platform/docs/en_us/course_authors/source/external_graders.rst

 Security
 ==================

-Students are submitting code than executes directly on a server your are responsible for.
+Students are submitting code that executes directly on a server that you are responsible for.
 It is possible that a student will submit malicious code.
 Your system must protect against this and ensure that the external grader runs only code that is relevent to the course problems.
 How you implement these protections depends on the programming language you are using and your deployment architecture.
-You must verify that your system can identify malicious code and prevent its execution.
+You must ensure that malicious code won't damage your server.

 .. _Reliability and Recovery: